 – Sihanoukville!
 Exit here.
 Exit!

-A bit confused and anxious to see our backpacks being taken away, we got off the bus along with all the other tourists, while the remaining locals in the bus laughed.
+A bit confused and concerned to see our backpacks being taken away, we got off the bus along with all the other tourists, while the remaining locals in the bus laughed.
 As soon as all foreigners got off, the bus left straight to Sihanoukville.

 At Sihanoukville, we stayed in Zana Beach Guesthouse for $12 the room, not the cheapest but quite nice and an 8-minute walk from Serendipity beach.

-Tons of new accommodations are being built there as a result of tourist demand, unfortunately this is having a big toll on the landscape as rubble ends up everywhere: sand, ocean, surf areas, gutters and mountain slopes.
+Tons of new accommodations are being built there as a result of tourist demand, unfortunately, this is having a big toll on the landscape as rubble ends up everywhere: sand, ocean, surf areas, gutters and mountain slopes.

 If you’re willing to walk around though, you can find beaches with different vibes.
-In a 15-minute walk north of Serendipity is the peaceful Independence Beach and pedaling for 25 minutes, can take you to Sokha Beach with tempting warm waters and white sands maintained by the resort close by.
+In a 15-minute walk north of Serendipity is the peaceful Independence Beach, and pedaling for 25 minutes, can take you to Sokha Beach with tempting warm waters and white sands maintained by the resort close by.

 In Serendipity as in any other beach destination, meals tend to be more expensive.